JoshDoug/Notes/Java/JavaSE/JShell.md

 * `/vars` - list currently active variables, to see more options tab complete after enterings the command
   * `/vars -all`
   * `/vars -start` - no startup variables are set by default in JDK9
-  * `/vars 1` or `/vars $1` - list snippet 1 which is a variable, both options can be used, difference between them is unclear.
+  * `/vars 1` or `/vars $1` - list snippet 1 which is a variable, both options can be used, difference between them is unclear
   * `/v` - short alias
 * `/methods` - list currently active methods.
 Sames as `/vars`, `/methods` has `-all` and `-start` options as well as options to select specific method snippets
   * `/m` - short alias
+* `/types` - list the current active types, such as classes, interfaces, and enums
+* `/edit x` - edit a variable, method, or class in a default editor - of course it makes more sense to use on multiline snippets

 Commands can be abbreviated provided the abbreviation is unique to a command, e.g. `/se fe v` to set feedback to verbose, this works because `/se` doesn't conflict but just `/s` would conflict with `/save`, and `fe` doesn't conflict, although just `f` would conflict with `format`, and `v` works with `verbose` which is the only feedback argument that starts with v.